Humber Bridge: History

 Before the bridge, commuters crossed the Humber on the Humber Ferry from Corporation Pier at Hull and New Holland Pier at New Holland, Lincolnshire, or by road via the M62 (from 1976), M18 (from 1979) and M180 motorways, crossing, by way of the Ouse Bridge, the River Ouse near Goole (connected to the Humber).
 Until the mid-1970s the route south was via the single-carriageway A63 and the A614 (via grid-locked Thorne) where it met the busy A18 and crossed the Stainforth and Keadby Canal at Keadby Bridge, a swing bridge, which formed a bottleneck on the route, and on through Finningley and Bawtry, meeting the east–west A631.

 The journey was along straight single-carriageway roads across foggy moors interrupted by bottlenecks for most of the journey to Blyth, Nottinghamshire, where it met the A1, and the accident rate was high.
 Debates in Parliament were held on the low standard of the route across the windswept plains around Goole.
 It was not unexpected that under these conditions, a Humber Bridge, with connecting dual-carriageway approach roads and grade-separated junctions, would seem worthwhile.
 By the time the bridge opened, much of this inferior route had been transformed by dualling of the A63 and its bypasses, extending the M62 and the connecting of the M18 from Thorne to Wadworth.
 The obvious need for a Humber Bridge had been reduced by the late 1970s with the improvements of the motorway infrastructure in the region.
 Although welcome, these improvements detracted from the need for vehicles to cross a bridge from Hessle to Barton.
 The Humber Bridge was a victim of the success of the M62 before it opened.
 A hovercraft service, Minerva and Mercury, linked Hull Pier and Grimsby Docks from February to October 1969 but suffered relatively frequent breakdowns.

 Act of Parliament

-Plans for a bridge were drawn up in the 1930s and revised in 1955, but work did not begin until 27 July 1972.
-The Humber Bridge Act, promoted by Kingston Upon Hull Corporation, was passed in 1959.
-This established the Humber Bridge Board to manage and raise funds to build the bridge and buy the land required for the approach roads.
+Plans for a bridge were drawn up in the 1930s when a team of engineers compiled a report on whether to bridge or tunnel the estuary.
+It was decided that a bridge would cost £1,750,000 over a tunnel which was costed at £7,200,000.
+Revised plans were unveiled in 1955, but work did not begin until 27 July 1972.
+The Humber Bridge Act 1959 (7 & 8 Eliz.
+2. c. xlvi), was promoted by Kingston Upon Hull Corporation and established the Humber Bridge Board to manage and raise funds to build the bridge and buy the land required for the approach roads.